ziap/ziap.github.io/content/blog/sliding-puzzle/index.md

 closed set can use array-based data structures.
 Depending on the `is_open` field, we can index the correct array to retrieve the node.
 Note that a boolean only represent 1 bit of information, but because the alignment is 4 bytes, this representation actually costs us 31-bit per entry.
-However, for batter performance, the hash table isn't dense, so we're actually wasting `31 + 64 * (1 / LF - 1)` bits per entry, where `LF` is the load-factor of the hash table.
+However, for better performance, the hash table isn't dense, so we're actually wasting `31 + 64 * (1 / LF - 1)` bits per entry, where `LF` is the load-factor of the hash table.
 I usually use a very low load factor like 50%, so we're wasting `95` bits per